 Movies have a way of capturing our imaginations and leading us on journeys we could only dream of.
 How often have you watched a movie wishing to be an action star, a princess, or the handsome guy who falls helplessly in love with the most beautiful girl in town?
-Life in the movies has its own set of very bizarre rules.
+However, life in the movies has its own set of very bizarre rules.
+Here is a short list of 10 completely ridiculous things that only happen in movies.

 Below are a few examples of things that don’t exist outside the movie world.
-I’m sure many will recognize the often ridiculous things we’ve come to accept as the norm.
+I’m sure many will recognise the often ridiculous things we’ve come to accept as the norm.

 1. Hacking Top Security Databases